 Previous Post: Dambulla’s Cave Temple – A Buddhist Treasure Trove

 This February I visited Sigiriya in Sri Lanka and what I found there certainly rivals and, in my mind, surpasses Machu Picchu in scale and in ambition.
-To be fair it should be noted that while Pachucuti’s marvel was meant as a “weekend retreat”, Kasyapa ( who ruled 477-495 CE) created an entirely new city and principal residence, a combination of palace and fortress which makes use of the two-hundred meter rock monolith (apparently what is left of a volcano) and the surrounding plains of central Sri Lanka.
+To be fair it should be noted that while Pachucuti’s marvel was meant as a “weekend retreat”, Kasyapa created an entirely new city and principal residence, a combination of palace and fortress which makes use of the two-hundred-meter rock monolith (apparently what is left of a volcano) and the surrounding plains of central Sri Lanka.

 How to pronounce the word?

+The current name Sigiriya is thought to go back to the words Simha (Lion) + Giri (Mountain).
 I must thank a Sinhalese diner in the Colombo eatery across from the mosque just south of Desoyza Circle for correcting my pronunciation of “Sigiriya”.
-I was saying “Si gee ree ya” with the stress on the ree.
+I was pronouncing all four syllables and saying “Si gee ree ya” with the stress on the ree.
 He pronounced it – “Si geer yer”.
-I hope I got it right!
+At least, that is what I think I heard!

 Why is Sigiriya important?

 Along with the Temple of the (Buddha’s) Tooth in Kandy, when it comes to cultural sites Sigiriya is the top tourist draw in Sri Lanka.
 It lies inside “The Cultural Triangle”, an area in the centre of the island rich in the pre-modern history of Sri Lanka.
-This area is of particular meaning to the Sinhalese (and not so much to the other ethnic groups which make up Sri Lankan society).
+This area is of particular meaning to the Sinhalese (and not so much to the other ethnic groups which make up the other thirty percent of Sri Lankan society).

 While the origins of Sri Lanka’s #1 tourist attraction are still occasionally explained solely in terms of a Buddhist monastery, the lack of overtly Buddhist icons anywhere on the site point in a different direction.
 (For the tourist “Buddha-ed out” or “stupa-fied” by visits to Dambulla and Anuradhapura, Sigiriya makes a great “time-out”!)

-Motivated by a mix of guilt and fear and shame, Kasyapa decided that he was not really welcome in his capital at Anuradhapura .
-Seventy kilometres to the south his engineers found a rock monolith on top of which they could built the king’s palace, while below on the plains quarters were established for other royals and for inhabitants of the city.
+Motivated by a mix of guilt and fear and shame, Kasyapa decided that he was not really welcome in his capital at Anuradhapura.
+Seventy kilometres to the south his engineers found a rock monolith on top of which they could build the king’s palace, while below on the plains quarters were established for other royals and for inhabitants of the city.

 What is there to see in Sigiriya?